The best early Prime Day deals for 2023 | Engadget

 Shark RV1001AE

-Shark makes some of our favorite robot vacuums and right now the Shark RV1001AE is half price, making it $300 instead of its $600 street price.
+Shark makes some of our favorite robot vacuums and right now the Shark RV1001AE is half price, bringing it down to $300.
 This model has a bagless, self-emptying base, that you won’t have to empty for quite some time as it has a claimed capacity of up to 45 days.
-While we didn’t try this exact model, we’ve found vacs from Shark to be easy to set up and appreciate Shark’s easy-to-use companion app.
-Shark’s mapping function is also accurate and the bagless base will save you money in the long run as buying device-specific bags can get pricey.
+While we didn’t try this exact model, we have found robovacs from Shark to be simple to set up, with a particularly easy-to-use companion app.
+Shark's mapping function is typically accurate and the bagless base here should save you money in the long run, as buying device-specific bags can get pricey.

 Samsung Galaxy Watch 5